GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 ### Retrieve report

-The sample & identify pipeline outputs the Avro schema (or converted for Parquet) of the files and one file for each of the columnns detected to contain sensitive information.
+The sample & identify pipeline outputs the Avro schema (or converted for Parquet) of the files and one file for each of the columns detected to contain sensitive information.
 Retrieve the report to your local machine to have a look.

 ```shell script
 mkdir -p dlp_report/ && rm dlp_report/*.json